Getting Started with Arcade Tiled RPG¶

 Define Inventory Items¶

-Create assets/data/inventory_items.json to define all collectible items:
+Create assets/data/content/items.json to define all collectible items.
+Keys are item IDs:

 {